joarreola/ETAMessages/README.md

     - Update all mapUpdate.refreshMapView() calls to pass eta instance vs. delta value.
     - Update to user Users and Uploading classes
+    - Update to use GPSLocation class.
+Remove check_remote()

 - What is the project supposed to do?
   In an environment consiting of two mobile devices, the ETAMessages app